fuzzylabs/matcha/docs/inside-matcha.md

 # :thinking: How does Matcha work?

-Matcha is a tool which will provision an MLOps environment for you to use.
+Matcha is a tool that will provision an MLOps environment for you to use.
 To do that, we make use of various open source tools and libraries.
 Here, we'll provide a deep dive into how Matcha actually works.

 Below is a diagram describing what happens when you use each of the commands implemented by Matcha.